 Blooming from mid-summer to autumn, this clump-forming perennial belongs to the Asteraceae, or aster family, and the Liatris genus is composed of approximately 40 species.

-Plants grow from a corm, forming large, tuberous roots that are hardy in Zones 3-9.
+Plants grow from a corm, forming large, tuberous roots that are hardy in Zones 3 to 9.
 In spring, delicate grassy foliage is followed by sturdy stalks topped with striking, feathery flowers of vibrant purple or white.

 Long flower heads are comprised of multiple, mini florets that bloom from top to bottom, and cover about the top third of each flower stalk.

 Growth is upright, and a full stand takes up little garden space.
 Flower stems rarely need staking unless grown in overly moist, rich soil.